rkatwala/hls_catch22/README.md

 # Catch 22 HLS

-This github is a test bed to test teh Catch22 feature extractors.
+This github is a test bed to test the Catch22 feature extractors.

 ## Installation